katherinejlu/ece3400/lab3.md

 ### Part 1: Generating a square wave

+TJ - i think you should put a pic of the DAC pinout in this section

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dw-YT_o7A1I" frameborder="0" allowfullscreen></iframe>

 ### Part 2: Generating a sine wave

+To generate a sine wave, we used our square wave code, but made it substantially more complex.
+First, we needed to have a way to store and read out a sine wave (as opposed to calculating the sine values in real time).
+We did this by creating a ROM module in

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TQKGTA-fIVY" frameborder="0" allowfullscreen></iframe>